 - USC Shoah Foundation Institute for Visual History and Education is now a repository for visual history from the genocide in Rwanda.

-Watch Voices of Rwanda director, Taylor Krauss, discussed his work at the University of Minnesota in 2014 (Link: starts at 10:19)
+Watch Voices of Rwanda director, Taylor Krauss, discuss his work at the University of Minnesota in 2014 (Link: starts at 10:19)

 ** For more information about the major actors, check out: